musayuksel/ts-express-app/README.md

 ## Section 1: Overview of the architecture

-This architecture ensures a robust and scalable foundation for our application.
+In this blog, we will primarily focus on the **Route Handlers, Controllers, Operations, and the Prisma ORM**.
+However, before diving into those specific areas, let's briefly explore the _overall_ architecture, which provides a robust and scalable foundation for our application

 ![Architecture Diagram](./Images/architectureDiagram.png)